A projector and a tv side-by-side

 The cost of ownership for a TV is usually higher than for a projector.
 Projectors require occasional lamp replacements, which cost anywhere between $100 and $500.
 Meanwhile, a TV requires little or no maintenance in its lifetime.
 Moreover, projectors offer more flexibility and mobility, while TVs are bound to a specific location.
 It’s worth noting that while the initial cost of a projector might be less than that of a TV, it might not be worthwhile if you plan to use it frequently, as the cost of replacing lamps adds up over time.

-See also How to Install a Tv Mount in Drywall
+See also How to Mount Tv Mount to Drywall

 Another factor to consider when comparing the cost of ownership for projectors and TVs is the energy consumption.
 Projectors typically consume less energy than TVs, especially if you opt for a model with LED or laser technology.
 This can result in significant savings on your electricity bill over time.
 Additionally, projectors can be used in a variety of settings, such as outdoor movie nights or presentations in large conference rooms, making them a versatile and cost-effective option for many users.